Chris Meek

 Christopher Meek (born 1970) is an American philanthropist, financial services executive and author.
 Meek is the co-founder and chairman of SoldierStrong, a 501(c)(3) charitable organization which provides support to America’s military veterans.
 He is also the co-founder of the nonprofits, ReachStrong, which provides an online resource for mental and emotional well-being and START Now!, a non-profit which provided foreclosure counseling to homeowners.

-In addition to his philanthropic work, has served as a financial services executive for over 25 years and has been a member of the Maxwell School Advisory Board at Syracuse University.
+In addition to his philanthropic work, Meek has served as a financial services executive for over 25 years and has been a member of the Maxwell School Advisory Board at Syracuse University.

 Education and career

 In 1992, Meek graduated from Syracuse University with a Bachelor of Arts in economics and political science from the Maxwell School of Citizenship and Public Affairs.
 He has a Master of Business Administration degree from Pace University, and an MPA from the Maxwell School at Syracuse University.
+In 2024, he earned a doctorate in organizational change and leadership from the University of Southern California.

 Meek was an equity derivatives trader at Goldman Sachs for 16 years before stepping down as a vice president in the securities division in August 2011.
-He has also served as the managing director of global relationship management at S&P Global.
+He has served as the managing director of global relationship management at S&P Global.
+Meek also served on the board of directors at the Yerwood Center in Stamford and Career Resources, Inc. in Bridgeport.

 In 2018, the George W. Bush Institute selected Meek in the inaugural class of the institute's Stand-To Veteran Leadership Initiative.